-CELA raised the concern during the consultation that we do not yet know the timetables (see page 7) for key implementation commitments because the date that commitments come into effect is "after the last Party notifies others that measures are in place."
+CELA raised the concern during the consultation that we do not yet know the timetables for implementation of key commitments set out on page 7 of your Regional Review presentation.
+The dates that various commitments come into effect commence "after the last Party notifies others that measures are in place."
 Quebec's legislation has been delayed and needs to be reintroduced because of their election.
 That legislation is omnibus legislation and includes other water measures other than implementation of the Agreement.
 Not knowing their legislative schedule is making it difficult to work to Agreement timetables for regulations.
 Ontario agreed to make efforts to determine when this might occur.
 We are concerned that we might lose momentum if there is too much delay.